seeniforu/Java-Automation-Framework/README.md

   - `Warnings` - Fields Missed in properties file etc., and `Test Properties` are Logged in Every Report.
   - It has `Screenshot` Method which Automatically adds screenshots in Reports.
   - Error Occuring Pages are Captured by Default because it has Screenshot Method inside Log Error Method and Error Message also Logged.
-- `Element HighLight` during Exceution is available in all methods.
+- `Element HighLight` during Execution is available in all methods.
 The Given Xpath's Element is Highlighted, Useful when Reviewing Screenshots.
    - User can set `Custom Highlight Colour` in `ProjectSettings.properties`.
 - It has both Selenium based and My own methods of Element accessing using xpath, classname, id etc.,
   - Xpaths, Classname, id's can be Seperated for Easy Maintenance.